TechT3o/Haptic_depth_sensing_glove/docs/report.md

 - User-Friendly: Visually impaired individuals prefer devices that are easy to operate and do not require complex instructions or learning processes.

 ** State of the Art & Its Limitations:** How is it done today, and what are the limits of current practice?

-** Novelty & Rationale:** What is new in your approach and why do you think it will be successful?
+** Novelty & Rationale:**
+A new component of this system is employing an affordable yet high-resolution haptic feedback device, that translates the depth map into an interactive experience.
+The device achieves this by assigning distinct intensities corresponding to the proximity of objects in the user's field of view.
+Imagine the user extending their hand toward an object; the haptic feedback device responds by delivering sensations via vibrating, aiming to help the user feel the object's closeness through touch.

-** Potential Impact:** If the project is successful, what difference will it make, both technically and broadly?
+** Potential Impact:** //If the project is successful, what difference will it make, both technically and broadly?
+In practical terms, as the visually impaired user points their hand in a specific direction, the haptic feedback device modulates its output, allowing the user to estimate the object's distance.
+This approach enhances the user's spatial awareness, offering a dynamic understanding of the surrounding environment.
+Taking advantage of the combination of stereo camera technology and advanced haptic feedback, this solution enables visually impaired individuals to navigate independently and interact more effectively.

 ** Challenges:** What are the challenges and risks?

 ** Requirements for Success:** What skills and resources are necessary to perform the project?

 ** Metrics of Success:** What are metrics by which you would check for success?

 # 2. Related Work

 # 3. Technical Approach
 The design of our glove encompasses two fundamental aspects: the mechanical and hardware components.